 - "A prophet of their own; viz.
 Epimenides, a native either of Phæstus or of Cnossus in Crete, the original author of this line, which is also quoted by Callimachus.
 Epimenides is here called a prophet, not simply as a poet, but from his peculiar character as priest, bard, and seer; called by Plato θεῖος ἀνήρ and coupled by Cicero with Bacis the Boeotian prophet, and the sibyl (Bishop Ellicott); described by other ancient writers as a prophet (Alford)."7

 As you can see, Paul the apostle clearly quoted unbelievers.
 But I must say again that it is not in support of their inspiration or their wisdom.
-Even as we Christians will sometimes quote to a Mormon something out of the book of Mormon, or trade Muslim something out of the Quran, our goal should be to expose the error of those religious systems and promote the truth of Christianity as revealed in the New Testament.
+We Christians will sometimes quote to a Mormon, or something out of the book of Mormon, or even the Quran.
+But in so doing, our goal should be to expose the error of those religious systems and promote the truth of Christianity as revealed in the New Testament.

 We are free to study other philosophical and religious systems.
 But, we should do so with the goal of using the information we have to better equip ourselves, other Christians, and expose the error of false systems of thought.

 2 Cor.
 10:5, "We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ."

 - 1. Gangel, Kenneth O. Acts.
 Vol. 5.
 Holman New Testament Commentary.
 Nashville, TN: Broadman & Holman Publishers, 1998.

 - 2. Jamieson, Robert, A. R. Fausset, and David Brown.
 Commentary Critical and Explanatory on the Whole Bible.
 Oak Harbor, WA: Logos Research Systems, Inc., 1997.